enderquestral/Systems_HW2/README.md

 the K-V pair with the key at the front of the queue is deleted from the unordered map until the cache has sufficient space for the new value.

+The LRU eviction policy was implemented with the LRU\_Evictor class, which uses a std::deque of key\_type values, similar to FIFO's std::queue but with the ability to access and then delete values from anywhere in the deque, not just the front.
+This allows the touch\_key method to update the position of keys in the deque by deleting old values wherever they appear and then moving them to the back, so that setting or getting any key moves it to the back of the eviction order regardless of when it was added.

 ### The Makefile

 The Makefile links the runnable program, test\_cache\_lib, with its dependent libraries, cache\_lib